Showing posts with label 2026 Hail. Show all posts

 Sunflowers Planted & Starting Vacation

 We planted 30 sunflower seedlings today, 6 more than last year.
-They were planted 12 days ago and were already as tall as the tubes they were planted in.
+The seeds were planted 12 days ago and were already as tall as the tubes they were planted in.
 In fact, they could have gone in the ground yesterday or the day before, but for time and our schedules.
 Kate did the hard, low work of planting while I prepared areas and cages.
 The dead sunflower from last year that was out front by the bird feeder is now gone, much to the birds' dismay.
 We planted 3 new ones there, 15 in the area behind the steps by the air conditioner, 2 on the outside side of the steps, 2 in a pot by the garage, 3 by the wood rack, 2 on the back corner of the garage, and 3 by the compost bin.
 All pictured after the break.

 You will see two small gnomes in these pics.
 One that was supposed to be by the compost sunflowers broke, and two others are not pictured in the stump area.